 enterprise_manageron the RightScale account

-- The Azure user being used to register with RightScale must be a member of the Active Directory Tenant containing the subscription (not a guest) AND must have the Owner role on the Subscription being added.
+- The Azure AD user being used to register the Subscription with RightScale must have the Owner role on the Subscription.
 If you temporarily add permissions to a user to complete registration, you may revoke those permissions after the subscription is registered, as RightScale will only use the

 RightScaleService Principal for authentication.

 Alternatively, you can create connect to Azure Resource Manager using your own Active Directory Application.

 After logging into the Dashboard, go to Settings > Account Settings > Clouds.
 Click Connect to a Cloud.

 Next, click the (+) icon next to Microsoft Azure Resource Manager.

 You will be taken to Microsoft Azure to complete the oauth authorization process.
 Click on Accept when prompted to give RightScale access.

 Select the target subscription from a list of available Azure Subscriptions to register.

 successfully registered with cloudsnotification on the top bar.